uvarc/workshop-dsi/am-lab.md

 * Customized an EC2 security group.
 * Accessed your instance through a web browser.
 * Accessed and modified your instance via SSH.

+## Bonus Exercises

+### Stop and Start your Instance

+Stop your instance and start it.
+Do this from both the web console and the command-line.

+### Resize your Instance

+Stop your instance and resize it to another instance type.
+Do this from both the web console and the command-line.

+### Add Extra EBS Storage

+* Try adding an additional 10GB drive to your instance.
+You will need to do the following:
+    * Create the volume
+    * Attach the volume
+    * Format the volume
+    * Mount the volume

+Instructions can be found here: